Top Long Island Playgrounds for Toddlers

-From Nassau to Suffolk counties, all the way to the East End, designers of Long Island's parks have been thoughtful in creating play spaces for our littlest residents.
-So as the weather gets warmer, why not take your toddlers to a spot designed with their needs in mind?
+From Nassau to Suffolk counties and all the way to the East End, Long Island's parks are full of creative play spaces for our littlest residents.
+So, as the weather gets warmer, why not take your toddlers to a spot designed with their needs in mind?

 We have done the legwork and scouted out the top toddler playgrounds across Long Island.
 Be sure to check our full list of parks and playgrounds on Long Island, then get out there and enjoy these beautiful days.

 Editor's note: While we've attempted to provide highlights of these parks at their best, some of the features and amenities listed below are closed due to the coronavirus pandemic.
 Please keep your family and others safe by always wearing a face mask and pack plenty of hand sanitizer.
 Some photos in this post were taken before the pandemic.

 There are multiple playgrounds at Cedar Creek Park, but the one at the back of the park near the skating rink has a dedicated toddler section.
 There is a playhouse, toddler-sized dinosaur climbing structure with a slide, tunnels, and swings.
 Older siblings can play on the larger equipment and still be in eyesight.
 Sections are separated by fencing.
 On warm days, the ice cream truck is known to set up shop outside the play area.
 Admission is FREE to those with Nassau County Leisure Passes. $10 for nonresidents on weekends, FREE for nonresidents on weekdays.

 Perfect for a warm summer, day, Clark Street Playground has a toddler section, a big-kid play area, and a splash pad.
 The toddler section features dinosaur play structures, a ground-level tunnel, slides, and swings.
 The splash pad has sprinkler rings for little ones to run or waddle through and ground sprinklers.
 There isn't much shade here, so don't forget the sunscreen and hats on hot days.